 When Marie enters a client’s home, before beginning the tidying up part, she greets the home; “thanking it for always protecting you.”

-For a solid minute and a half.
+For at least a solid minute and a half.

 Holy shit, did I pull a lot from a tidying show on Netflix.